Disentanglement via Latent Quantization: : Information-Theoretic Metrics for Disentanglement

-When $\numof{\latent} = \numof{\source}$, ICA asks for the latents to recover the sources up to a permutation and dimension-wise invertible transformation.
-Due to the dimension-wise transformation, simple measures of success (e.g. correlation) may fail.
-In contrast, the mutual information between individual sources and latents,
+Nonlinear ICA asks for the latents to recover the sources up to a permutation and dimension-wise invertible transformation.
+The mutual information between an individual source and latent,

+is a granular measure of the extent to which they are deterministic functions of each other.
+Unlike other measures such as correlation (used in MCC~\citep{khemakhem2020variational}), LASSO weights (used in linear DCI~\citep{eastwood2018framework}), or linear predictive accuracy (used in SAP~\citep{kumar2018variational}), mutual information takes into account arbitrary nonlinear dependence between its two arguments, making it invariant within the nonlinear ICA equivalence class for any candidate solution.

-accounts for arbitrary nonlinear dependence between its two arguments.
-When both are discrete, estimating the mutual information is simple via the empirical joint distribution, but if either is continuous, estimation becomes non-trivial.
-One can bin a continuous variable and pretend it is discrete~\citep{locatello2019challenging,carbonneau2022measuring}, but this is sensitive to the binning strategy (e.g., substantial overestimation with coarse binning; see Figure 2 of \citet{ross2014mutual}).
-A better solution from the mutual information estimation literature is to use the $k$-nearest neighbor based KSG estimator~\citep{kraskov2004estimating} which has seen widespread use~\citep{gao2018demystifying}.
-While this estimator originated for continuous-continuous variables, a variant of KSG~\citep{ross2014mutual} also exists for the discrete-continuous case.
-This is what we use for evaluating models with continuous latents as the datasets used in this work have discrete sources.
-We use $k=3$ to remain in the low-bias regime~\citep{gao2018demystifying,kraskov2004estimating}.
-We remark that latent quantization, however, permits reliable evaluation using the simpler discrete-discrete estimator.
+When both arguments are discrete, estimating the mutual information is simple via the empirical joint distribution, but if either is continuous, estimation becomes non-trivial.
+Previous works bin a continuous variable and pretend it is discrete~\citep{locatello2019challenging, carbonneau2022measuring}, but this is sensitive to the binning strategy~\citep{carbonneau2022measuring}.
+Instead, for evaluating continuous latents, we choose the celebrated $k$-nearest neighbor based KSG estimator~\citep{kraskov2004estimating,gao2018demystifying}, in particular a variant~\citep{ross2014mutual} designed to handle a mix of discrete and continuous arguments.
+We use $k=3$.
+See Appendix~\ref{app:metrics_experiments} for experimental vignettes demonstrating the severe sensitivity of binning-based estimation to the binning strategy (Figure~\ref{fig:binning_sensitivity}) and the robustness of KSG-based estimation to $k$ (Figure~\ref{fig:ksg_sensitivity}).
+We remark that latent quantization enables reliable evaluation using the discrete-discrete estimator.